cloudmobi/CloudmobiSSP/AdMob_Mediation_Integration_Guide_For_Android.md

 #### Before You Start

-- Make sure you have CloudMobi SSP account, created application and ad slots on CloudMobi Platform.
+- Make sure you have a Cloudmobi SSP account, & created an application and ad slots on the CloudMobi Platform.
-- To serve CloudMobi's Ad, you must have [CloudMobi Basic Android SDK](https://github.com/cloudmobi/CloudmobiSSP/blob/master/AndroidSDK.zip) integrated also.
+- To serve CloudMobi's Ads, you must have the [CloudMobi Basic Android SDK](https://github.com/cloudmobi/CloudmobiSSP/blob/master/AndroidSDK.zip) integrated also.

 #### Adapter-For-Admob [Download](https://github.com/cloudmobi/CloudmobiSSP/blob/master/AndroidSDK_Adapter-For-Admob.zip)